andersblehr/andersblehr.github.io/01-resume.md

 #### 2019-present: Ruter AS

-I am part of a team that develops and maintains a microservices based architecture for gathering, processing and visualising live traffic data.
+I am part of a team that develops and maintains an event driven microservices architecture for gathering, processing and visualising live traffic data.

 {% capture content %}
 * **Languages:** Java, Kotlin, Groovy, JavaScript